 Even though a murder is at the center of Bad Penny, it is not meant as a smear on Fort Worth as a hotbed of crime.
 In short, I wanted to show Fort Worth some love.
 Having Bad Penny set in Fort Worth allows me to explore and share the city with others–just like the CSI franchise does with its locales.

 It’s amazing how people can live in or know about an area all their lives and never know the history behind their neighborhood.
-I leaned a lot and I’m still learning.
+I learned a lot and I’m still learning.

 The following areas get mentioned throughout Bad Penny as places the characters live, have lived, work, and/or went to school.